Bounding and Approximating Intersectional Fairness through Marginal Fairness: Measures of Independence and Theoretical Bounds

-We observe that $\epsilon'_1$ is composed of three terms, one in $\smax$ which is related to the $\delta$-confidence, one in $\gamma$ that corresponds to some form of mutual information correction, and a quantity with marginal information.
+We observe that both $\epsilon_1$ and $\epsilon_2$ are composed of one term in $\smax$ related with the $\delta$-confidence, and a quantity with marginal information.
+Aditionnaly $\epsilon_2$ also includes a term in $\gamma$ that corresponds to some form of mutual information correction.
 We can control the confidence in this bound with the parameter $\delta$.
-Because $\smax=0$ if and only if $\sigma=\sigma_y=0$ and combined with \ref{eq.sig_indep} we can see that $\smax$ somewhat measures how far we are from the conditions of \ref{thm.independent}.
-With $\epsilon_1$ we see that when $s^*$ goes to zero, we recover exactly the conditions of Theorem \ref{thm.independent}.
-If $\gamma=0$ then either the independence conditions are fulfilled, or the classifier is perfectly fair e.g. $A \indep \hat{Y}$.
-Computing this bound may also be easier in terms of finding the $\min$ in $a$ as we need to evaluate the unfairness on $\sum_k \mathcal{A}_k$ values instead of $\prod_k \mathcal{A}_k$ values.
+Because $\smax\!=\!0$ if and only if $\sigma\!=\!\sigma_y\!=\!0$ and combined with \eqref{eq.sig_indep} we can see that $\smax$ somewhat measures how far we are from the conditions of Proposition \ref{thm.independent}.
+With $\epsilon_1$ we see that when $s^*$ goes to zero, we recover exactly the conditions of Proposition \ref{thm.independent}.

 In order to prove Theorem \ref{thm.chebyshev}, we used Chebyshev's inequality.
 We can derive a similar proof for other concentration inequalities, specifically with Chernoff bounds through the estimation of the moment generating function, which often leads to tighter bounds.
-However this this leads to harder quantities to estimate in addition to having to solve a non-convex optimization problem, see Appendix \ref{app.chernoff}.
+However this leads to harder quantities to estimate in addition to having to solve a non-convex optimization problem, see Appendix \ref{app.chernoff}.